 - report to a police station, not to Policelink, to get all the necessary information you need for your claim

-If you’ve had an accident it’s important to contact us on 07 2104 9341 as soon as possible.
-Insurance companies often try and encourage people to make their own CTP claims which can mean you get a significantly lesser payout than you’re entitled to.
+If you’ve had an accident, it’s essential to contact us on 07 2104 9341 as soon as possible.
+Insurance companies often try and encourage people to make their own CTP claims which can mean you get a significantly lesser payout than you deserve.

-Millner and Knight is one of Queensland’s leading CTP claims firms, with an enviable reputation for overachieving.
+Millner and Knight are one of Queensland’s leading CTP claims firms, with an excellent reputation for overachieving.